ilios/user-guide/dashboard/my-profile.md

 ## Open My Profile

 The My Profile screen is a useful way to troubleshoot issues in Ilios as well as set a variety of user preferences unique to your profile.
+This now inclues "Themes", including dark mode.
+Language preferences are now available for configuration here as well.
 Any Ilios user can access this information by clicking as shown below.
 This is on the Dashboard - upper right portion of the screen.

 In this case, "Nicholas Ann Gutierrez" is the logged-in user, and also the user whose profile will be displayed.